 When you deploy software updates to clients, configure the deployment for clients to download content from the Microsoft Update cloud service.
 When clients aren't able to download content from another content source, they can still download the content from the internet.

-Starting in version 1806, you don't have to create a deployment package when deploying software updates.
+You don't have to create a deployment package when deploying software updates.
 When you select the No deployment package option, clients can still download content from local sources if available, but typically download from the Microsoft Update service.

 Plan for third-party updates

 Configuration Manager integrates with WSUS, which natively supports software updates published by Microsoft.
 Most customers use other third-party applications that also need updates.
 There are several options to consider for keeping third-party applications up to date.